esnet/pond/docs/pipeline.md

 ---
 ### Aggregation

 A common use-case for Pipelines is aggregation.
 Aggregation is performed on windowed (and grouped) events.
-There must currently be a window defined for a Pipeline to aggregate.

 Here is a simple example: